Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Introduction

 \section{Introduction}

-Evaporating and condensing falling liquid films are used in applications such as desalination \citep{zheng2006study}, food processing \citep{armerding1966evaporation}, refrigeration \citep{fernandez2014refrigerant}, and thermal-management devices, including vapour chambers \citep{bulut2019review}, grooved \citep{bertossi2009modeling}, and pulsating \citep{zhang2023physics} heat pipes.
-Enhancing heat flux by promoting free-surface deformations at moderate Reynolds numbers remains a key challenge.
-However, the high computational cost of the governing equations and the limited validity of existing simplified models hinder the design of effective control strategies \citep{nikolayev2021physical}.
-To address this, I develop a novel three-dimensional (3D) integral model that captures the essential linear and nonlinear dynamics across a wide range of Reynolds numbers at significantly reduced computational cost.
+Phase-changing liquid films are used for transferring intense heat loads in refrigeration systems \citep{fernandez2014refrigerant} and thermal-management devices such as vapour chambers \citep{bulut2019review}, grooved heat pipes \citep{bertossi2009modeling}, and pulsating heat pipes \citep{zhang2023physics}.
+In vapour chambers specifically, heat generated by localised 3D electronic components must be efficiently spread over a larger condenser surface to match the dimensions of the heat sink \citep{singh2025numerical}.
+This multidirectional heat-spreading process is accompanied by capillary-driven liquid transport from the condenser towards the evaporator, leading to non-negligible inertial and extensional effects within the liquid film.
+Accurately accounting for these effects is crucial for predicting film evolution, interfacial stability, and dry-out phenomena.
+However, the analysis of phase-changing film flows and the development of control strategies to enhance heat transfer are hindered by the high computational cost of the full governing equations \citep{patankar2018validated} and the limited validity range of existing reduced-order models \citep{nikolayev2021physical,mohamed2020linear}.
+To address these limitations.
+I developed a novel three-dimensional (3D) integral model that captures the dominant linear and nonlinear dynamics over a broad range of Reynolds numbers while reducing the computational cost by several orders of magnitude.

 The dynamics of phase-changing liquid films are commonly described by long-wave models, valid for film aspect ratios $\varepsilon \ll 1$ \citep[see reviews by][]{oron1997long, craster2009dynamics, chattopadhyay2019review}.
-These models are classified according to their $\R$ range of validity \citep[Section~4.9]{kalliadasis2011falling}.
+These models are classified by their range of validity in $\R$ \citep[Section~4.9]{kalliadasis2011falling}.
 At low $\R$, the film dynamics is described by a single Benney–type (BE) equation derived by expanding the dependent variables in powers of $\varepsilon$ \citep{benney1966long, burelbach1988nonlinear}.
 Using a modified BE equation, \citet{burelbach1988nonlinear} studied evaporating films over horizontal plates with particular attention to dry-out dynamics.
 For inclined films, \citet{joo1991long} showed that nonlinear interactions among the Kapitza (H), Marangoni (M), and evaporative (E) modes govern wave breaking, secondary structure formation, and dry-out, with strong sensitivity to initial conditions.
-In 3D, the mode-coupled H–M and H–E modes generate spanwise fingering patterns that cannot arise from the single modes alone \citep{joo1996mechanism,joo1993two}.
+In 3D, the mode-coupled H–M and H–E modes generate spanwise-fingering patterns that cannot arise from either mode alone \citep{joo1996mechanism,joo1993two}.